-So let’s talk about the best way to experience Photoshop for free, and the rare cases in which old downloads may be the best option for you.
-You may also want to check out other free photo-editing software available online, or look for the best photo editing apps for iOS or Android if you prefer to work on mobile.
-But for the best results, you will probably want a great photo editing monitor to work on.
+So, let’s talk about the best way to experience Photoshop for free and whether or not old downloads of the software are a viable option for you.
+You may also want to check out other free photo-editing software available online or look for the best photo-editing apps for iOS or Android if you prefer to work on mobile.
+But for the best results, keep in mind that you will probably want a great photo-editing monitor to work on as well.

 Download your free trial

-Right now, the top way to use Photoshop without paying anything is to sign up for the free trial, and then cancel before that trial ends.
-Adobe offers a free seven-day trial of the latest version of Photoshop, which you can start whenever you want.
+Right now, the top way to use Photoshop while paying nothing is to sign up for the free trial and then cancel before that trial ends (usually seven days).
+Adobe offers a free seven-day trial of the latest Photoshop version, which you can start whenever you want.

-Step 5: You can now use Photoshop for seven days, which starts on the day that you download the free trial.
-Make sure you cancel the trial and avoid signing up for Creative Cloud so that you don’t start paying for anything!
+Step 4: You can now use Photoshop for seven days, starting when you download the free trial.
+Make sure you cancel the trial and remove your Creative Cloud account before your trial ends so you don’t start paying for anything!

-- Adobe has disabled activation servers for CS2 and Acrobat 7 due to issues with their age (both around 7 years old).
+- Adobe has disabled activation servers for CS2 and Acrobat 7.
 They are neither supported nor updated.

-- An original serial number from a past purchase was required to download and use CS2.
-This is no longer the case—now you can only use the specialized version of CS2 with a single serial number provided by Adobe (see below).
+- They required an original serial number from a past purchase to download and use CS2.
+This requirement is no longer the case—now, you can only use the specialized version of CS2 with a single serial number provided by Adobe.
 Your original software is no longer supported.

-- Windows 10 has had growing problems trying to use Photoshop CS2 due to outdated compatibility.
-It is now quite difficult to get the software running on Windows.
+- Windows 10 has had growing problems trying to use Photoshop CS2 because of outdated compatibility.
+It isn’t easy to get the software running on Windows anymore.

 - MacOS has not been compatible with CS2 since OS X 10.7 Mountain Lion, and current versions of MacOS can no longer support it.